ecg-icas/icas/doc/next/_sources/campaign-status.rst.txt

 ACTIVE
 """"""

-The campaign is active and its ads are shown on the site.
+The campaign is active and its linked ads are shown on the site.

 .. index:: pair: Campaign Status; PAUSED
 .. _campaign_status_paused: